accounting icon

 The accounting cycle vs operating cycle are entirely different financial terms.
 The accounting cycle consists of the steps from recording business transactions to generating financial statements for an accounting period.
 The operating cycle is a measure of time between purchasing inventory, selling the inventory as a product, and collecting cash from the sales transaction.

-The operating cycle can be expressed in a formula as the sum of the financial analysis ratios for days’ sales outstanding and the average collection period.
-Understanding the operating cycle in your business is essential for cash flow management.
+The operating cycle can be expressed in a formula as the sum of the financial analysis ratios for days’ sales outstanding and days in inventory.
+The operating cycle measures the days between purchasing inventory and collecting cash from the sale of inventory items.
+Understanding the operating cycle of your business is essential for cash flow management.

 Why is the Accounting Cycle Important?